xtie97/Lymphoma_Label_Guide/README.md

-# The labeling guide for multi-reader adjudication
+# The labeling guide of multi-reader adjudication for contouring lymphoma lesions on FDG PET/CT images (including baseline and interim-therapy PET scans)